-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: Personal (emanation) AREA: 1 square radius per caster level DURATION: 1 round per caster level SAVING THROW: None SPELL RESISTANCE: None even in a vacuum.
+RANGE: Personal (emanation)

+AREA: 1 square radius per caster level DURATION: 1 round per caster level

 The caster fills the area with fresh air.
-Creatures within the area of the spell can breath normally,
+Creatures within the area of the spell can breath normally, even in a vacuum.

 Got a room that smells like redneck farts?
 KNOCK IT OUT!
-With Fresh Air Bubble you can finally breathe easy, no matter how profoundly smelly your allies are.
+With Fresh Air Bubble you can finally breathe easy no matter how profoundly smelly your allies are.